linkarzu/linkarzu.github.io/_tabs/about.md

 ## Community-driven promotion

-This isn't a brand deal, a sponsorship, or a company ad.
+This isn't a brand deal, or a sponsorship.
 This is something different.
 I’m calling it community-driven promotion.
-It’s meant for people inside this community who want to share what they’re building, a project, a YouTube channel, a product, a course, a tool, or even a blogpost.
-Think of it as an open space to promote yourself, created by and for the same type of people who watch these videos.
+Meant for people in this community who want to share a product, project, YouTube channel, course, application, service, merch (furry socks), etc. Think of it as space to promote yourself, created by and for the same type of people who watch these videos.

 If you've been trying to get your work seen and reach a real audience of open source loving, keyboard obsessed, tech driven people, this is it.